Home

 Current Professional Positions

-University of Washington School of Information
+University of Washington Information School

 Pursuing a doctoral degree at the University of Washington Information School with a focus on children’s records, agency, trauma, and memory.
+Also pursuing an additional Feminist Studies certificate from the Gender, Women, and Sexuality Studies department at UW.

-Teaching Assistant
+Research Assistant

 University of Washington